LIFsCode/ELOC-3.0/eloc610LowPowerPartition/lib/tflite-micro/README.md

 # tflite-micro
-TensorFlow Lite for Microcontrollers library
+TensorFlow Lite library files for microcontrollers

 ## Introduction
-This is a set of TensorFlow Lite library files for microcontrollers that should build for most devices (known to work for ESP32)
+This is a set of TensorFlow Lite library files for microcontrollers that should build for most devices (known to work for ESP32).
+Its just tfiles from TF before the dependencies were complicated in later versions

 ## To use
 Modify the path as required but something like